-3.27.5 Parking
+3.27.3 Parking

-One (1) space for each four (4) occupants shall be provided for Indoor Community Facilities.
-The number of parking spaces provided for an INDOOR COMMUNITY FACILITY shall be equal to 25% of the total number of units being served by the facility.
+The number of parking spaces provided for an INDOOR COMMUNITY FACILITY shall be equal to 20% of the total number of units being served by the facility.
 The Planning Board may alter the number of required spaces where the Applicant can provide:

-- sufficient market research based upon the target demographic and/or similar development examples to justify the change in parking requirements; - plans showing increased use of stormwater best management practices to manage drainage flows in a way that complements the aesthetic of the facility; and/or - creative bike and pedestrian planning that provides ADA accessible trails, paths or sidewalks, in a manner that is accessible to a broad range of residents in the neighborhood. - 3.27.6 Accessory Buildings
+- sufficient market research based upon the target demographic and/or similar development examples to justify the change in parking requirements; - plans showing increased use of stormwater best management practices to manage drainage flows in a way that complements the aesthetic of the facility; and/or - creative bike and pedestrian planning that provides ADA accessible trails, paths or sidewalks, in a manner that is accessible to a broad range of residents in the neighborhood.

+3.27.4 Accessory Buildings